 Financial screening - insurance and payment assistance available

 Hoosier Healthwise (Medicaid) enrollment

 We have been welcoming new babies since 1991.
-As the largest midwifery practice in the state of Indiana, we have 27 certified nurse-midwives on staff.
+As one of the largest midwifery practices in the state of Indiana, we have 27 certified nurse-midwives on staff.

 We believe that pregnancy is a special time in the life of a family, and that birth can be an empowering experience.
 We believe in keeping labor as natural as possible, but are skilled in using interventions when needed to keep mothers and babies safe and healthy.
 Physicians who specialize in Obstetrics and Gynecology are available as part of the health care team.
 We follow the standards of care developed by the American College of Nurse Midwives and the American College of Obstetrics and Gynecology.